SAP/fosstars-rating-core/README.md

 *  Data that was used for calculating a security rating
 *  Sub-scores that describes particular security aspects
 *  Overall score and label
-*  A number of advices on how the rating may be improved.
+*  Advice on how the rating may be improved.

 Here is what the output looks like: